New Mexico Mesothelioma Lawyer

 Most asbestos exposure occurs in the workplace, but in New Mexico, there are many natural deposits of this harmful mineral.

 Workers in the state’s mining industry have been put at risk of exposure to asbestos deposits.
-Still, their activities also release fibers that contaminate surrounding areas and put residents at risk.
+Mine activities also release fibers that contaminate surrounding areas and put residents at risk.

 New Mexico’s mines include five coal mines, many uranium mines, and mines that extract manganese, beryllium, copper, potash, molybdenum, and other minerals.

-Workers and residents in the area may be exposed to deposits of asbestos found in these mines through the air and the soil and dust.
+Workers and residents in the area may be exposed to deposits of asbestos found in these mines through the air, soil, and dust.

 Asbestos in the Oil and Natural Gas Industries